mort-sh/branding/README.md

 </div>

 **Usage guidelines:**
-- **design.png** – Default choice for all hero sections, primary brand representation
-- **image.png** – Use when square format is required or as an alternative visual anchor
+- **mort-sigil-primary-hero.png** – Reference asset with techflow background; use for documentation and reference contexts
+- **mort-sigil-social-square.png** – Alternative format optimized for social previews and square contexts
+- **Hero sections** – Use logo variants (SOLID or CLEAR) combined with Set assets for dynamic, branded hero compositions
-- Both maintain the signature **ember glow** `#F18F01` eyes and techflow background aesthetic
+- Both sigil assets maintain the signature **ember glow** `#F18F01` eyes and techflow background aesthetic

 ---